-(designated health center privacy official: name, title, phone number)
+(designated health center privacy official name title nhone number 1 (acsignated meanin comer privac Official, marine, title , phone number

 In addition, you may file a complaint with the Secretary for Health and Human Services within 180 days of the date you learn of our objectionable action or omission.
 You must put your complaint in writing, you must name us specifically (including the name of your Job Corps center), and you must describe what we have done to which you object.